srt0422/morpheus-quickstart-node/README.md

 ## Deployment

-### Single Command Deployment
-Deploy all services with:
+### Deploy all services with:
 ```bash
 ./cloud/deploy-all.sh
 ```

+### Run Locally on Docker

+- Ensure that Docker is pre-installed on your system
+- Utilize the [deploy-local.sh](cloud/deploy-local.sh) script to stand-up all services with Docker
+- The status of started containers can be verified using `docker ps -a`
+- Update values in the created `.env` file as necessary (passwords, wallets, etc.)

 ### Individual Service Deployment
 Deploy services separately: